sictweb/web700/Code Examples/readme.md

 After installing Git you will be able to clone this repository.

-You will need to also install other applications to run the examples once the repository is cloned.
+You will need to also install Node.js to run the examples once the repository is cloned.
 * [node.js](https://nodejs.org/en/download/) Get the 64 bit version.
-* [Mongo DB](https://www.mongodb.com/download-center?jmp=nav#community) Get the 64 bit version.

 <a name="a2"></a>
 ## Running the examples locally